input-output-hk/cardano-engineering-handbook/policy/project/README.md

 - [Roles and responsibilities](#roles-and-responsibilities) for the project.
 - The fact that the project follows this Handbook.

+See [the practices section](../../practices/project/index.html) for a broader discussion of what things are good to include in contributing documentation.

 ### SECURITY

 A `SECURITY` document MUST provide security@iohk.io as the contact email for security issues.